Abestanis/python-for-android-widgets/README.rst

           the home screen.'''
           pass

+An example 'WidgetProvider.py' is provided `here`_.

 For each widget you want to provide you, need a class which is a subclass of the Widget class at `AndroidWidgets.py`_.
 You can also set certain properties of your widget by overwriting the corresponding variable in your class:

 .. code-block:: python

   class MyWidget2(Widget):

       widget_name = 'HelloWorldWidget'

-An example 'WidgetProvider.py' is provided `here`_.
+Finally you need to set the '--widget' flag when building your app with build.py in dist/default.

 Every widget has an id and a canvas.
 The canvas is used to define the widgets look.